gdberrio/Bayesian-v-Frequencist-MMM-Session/README.md

 # Bayesian vs Frequentist MMM

-This repository bundles the research notes, simulation demos, and slide deck for the "Bayesian vs. Frequentist MMM" lightning session.
+This repository bundles the simulation demos and generated figures for the "Bayesian vs. Frequentist MMM" lightning session.

 The code is intentionally illustrative.
-These demos are communication aids for the attached research, not empirical benchmarks of production MMM frameworks.
+These demos are communication aids, not empirical benchmarks of production MMM frameworks.

 ## Structure

 - `code/`: 11 Python demos plus their generated figures
-- `presentation/`: static HTML slide deck
-- `Research/`: source PDFs and research notes
+- `session-plan/`: session outline and idea notes
-- `content-drafts/`: derivative content for shorts, email, LinkedIn, and video

 ## Quick Start